-- (i) The fair values above have been determined using the following basis:- - (1) The fair value of the short-term investment is determined at its prevailing value in the money market at the end of the reporting period. - (2) The fair value of cross currency interest rate swap is the calculated present value of the estimated future cash flows derived from the observable yield curves. - (3) The fair values of term loans are determined by discounting relevant cash flows using discount rate that reflects the Group's borrowing rate as at the end of the reporting period. - (ii) There were no transfer between level 1 and level 2 during the financial year.
+- (i) The fair values above have been determined using the following basis:- - (1) The fair value of the short-term investment is determined by reference to statements provided by the financial institution, with which the investments were entered into. - (2) The fair value of cross currency interest rate swap is the calculated present value of the estimated future cash flows derived from the observable yield curves. - (3) The fair values of the Group's terms loans and hire purchase payables that carry floating interest rates approximated their carrying amounts as they are repriced to market interest rates on or near the reporting date. - (ii) There were no transfer between level 1 and level 2 during the financial year.

-(b) Fair Value of Financial Instruments not Carried at Fair Value
+(b) Fair Value of Financial Instruments Not Carried at Fair Value